MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-2020-power-platform.md

 # Field Service (Dynamics 365) mobile app

 Field Service (Dynamics 365) is a mobile app designed and optimized for technicians to view Dynamics 365 Field Service work orders, customer assets, accounts, and contacts.
-Different than Field Service Mobile (see feature comparison below), this alternative mobile app is built on Microsoft's Power Platform as a [model-driven app](https://docs.microsoft.com/en-us/powerapps/maker/model-driven-apps/model-driven-app-overview) and is customizable to your business needs with the same admin console as all Dynamics 365 business apps.
+Different than Field Service Mobile (see the following feature comparison), this alternative mobile app is built on Microsoft's Power Platform as a [model-driven app](https://docs.microsoft.com/powerapps/maker/model-driven-apps/model-driven-app-overview) and is customizable to your business needs with the same admin console as all Dynamics 365 business apps.

 Both the Field Service (Dynamics 365) mobile app _and_ the Field Service Mobile app are included with Field Service.